-What are the significant, Who is at Control measures Risk Ratir ting What additional control measures can be put in vised Rating foreseeable, hazards? (the dangers that can cause harm) Risk?
+What are the significant, Who is at Control measures Ris k Rat ting What additional control measures can be put in vised Ratin (the foreseeable, hazards? dangers that can cause harm) Risk?
 L S R place to reduce the risk further?
-L S R collaboratively with families and put in place reasonable adjustments so that pupils with special educational needs and disabilities (SEND) can successfully access remote education.
-Full expectations for remote education, support and resources can be found on this link: https://get-help-with-remote-education.education.gov.uk/ Some pupils may be experiencing a variety of emotions in response to the COVID-19 pandemic, such as anxiety, stress or low mood.
+L S R (the aangers that can cause narm) COVID-19 travel restrictions, for the period they are abroad.
+The remote education provided should be equivalent in length to the core teaching pupils would receive in school.
+Schools should work collaboratively with families and put in place reasonable adjustments so that pupils with special educational needs and disabilities (SEND) can successfully access remote education.
+Full expectations for remote education, support and resources can be found on this link: https://get-help-with-remote-education.education.gov.uk/ further?
+The school will consider combining class groups to ensure pupils remain in school during periods of high teacher absence due to Covid.
+The Department for Education has also told schools that, where there is a need for remote education, live streaming lessons is the "preferred method".
+Some pupils may be experiencing a variety of emotions in response to the COVID-19 pandemic, such as anxiety, stress or low mood.
 The school will access useful links and sources of support on promoting and supporting mental health and wellbeing in schools.

-Educational visits can resume with risk assessments in place which include systems of controls at the destination.
+What are the significant, Who is at Control measures Ris k Ra ting What additional control measures can be put in /ised Ratin foreseeable, hazards? (the dangers that can cause harm) Risk?
+L S R place to reduce the risk further?
+L S R Educational visits can resume with risk assessments in place which include systems of controls at the destination.
 Check the provider has assessed the risk and implemented appropriate control measures.
 Any attendance restrictions should be reflected in the visits risk assessment and setting leaders should consider carefully if the educational visit is still appropriate and safe.
 Only students who are attending the setting should go on an educational visit.
 Education settings should consult the health and safety guidance on educational visits when considering visits.
+You MUST ensure there is adequate financial protection in place in the event of a COVID-19 cancellation.
+You MUST consult with your insurers to find out if there are any COVID-19 exceptions.
+The government recommends that schools consider Turtner? whether to go ahead with planned international educational visits at this time, recognising the risk of disruption to education resulting from the need to isolate and test on arrival back into the UK.
+Schools should refer to the Foreign, Commonwealth and Development Office travel advice and the guidance on international travel before booking and travelling Schools should continue to offer wraparound provision, such as breakfast and after-school clubs,